kaedroho/django-modelsearch/docs/searching.md

 ### Complex search queries

-Through the use of search query classes, Wagtail also supports building search queries as Python objects which can be wrapped by and combined with other search queries.
+Through the use of search query classes, Django Modelsearch also supports building search queries as Python objects which can be wrapped by and combined with other search queries.
 The following classes are
 available: